The EHR Incentive Program is Becoming "Promoting Interoperability"—

 Are You Ready for 2019?

-In April 2018, CMS published proposed changes to the Hospital EHR Incentive Programs with an increased focus on measures that require the electronic exchange of health information.
-To better reflect this focus, CMS is renaming the programs to the Promoting Interoperability (PI) Programs.
+In July 2018, CMS published its Final Rule about changes to the Hospital EHR Incentive Programs with an increased focus on measures that require the electronic exchange of health information.
+To better reflect this focus, CMS has renamed the programs to the Promoting Interoperability (PI) Programs.

-We read the 1,866 pages so you don't have to!
-Download "A Practical Guide to Promoting Interoperability" here.
+We read the 2,593 pages so you don't have to!
+Download "A Practical Guide to Promoting Interoperability" today!
+Here are the highlights: